Skip to article frontmatterSkip to article content

 Instructors can be contacted as follows:

-Join the DA 2025 course Discord channel here: DA 2025 Discord channel
+Join the DS 2026 course Teams channel here: DS 2026 Teams channel

 Please note that we generally prefer to communicate via Discord rather than email.